Mauxilium/ArduinoJavaSerialRpcTutorial/README.md

 This tutorial shows how to connect a Java program with an Arduino sketch.

 ## Description
-You may find a detailed description of this tutorial in the following page:<br>
+You may find a detailed description of this tutorial in the following page: http://www.mauxilium.it/en/homepage.html
-xyz